Comparisons12 min read

 Security & Compliance

 ClickUp offers two-factor authentication, SSO (on Enterprise), SOC 2 Type II compliance, HIPAA compliance (Enterprise), and granular permission settings.
-It's built for teams that have real compliance requirements.
+It's built for teams with real compliance requirements.

 Basecamp has two-factor authentication and SSL encryption, but lacks SOC 2 certification and HIPAA compliance.
-For regulated industries or enterprise clients, that's a meaningful gap you can't ignore.
+For regulated industries or enterprise clients, that's a meaningful gap.

 Winner: ClickUp